 Sarah Pink – RMIT University (Australia) – Sarah Pink has a PhD in Social Anthropology (University of Kent, UK), MA in Visual Anthropology (University of Manchester, UK) and a 1st class BA Hons in Social Anthropology (University of Kent, UK).
 She is the Professor of Design and Media Ethnography at RMIT University (Australia) 20% Professor of Social Sciences at Loughborough University (UK), 10% Professor of Applied Social and Cultural Analysis at Halmstad University (Sweden), Guest Professor the Free University in Berlin (Germany) honorary and adjunct Professor at Griffith and La Trobe Universities respectively in Australia, and a member of the Mediacions research group at the IN3, Barcelona.
 Her work is usually interdisciplinary and brings ethnographic methodologies to complex scholarly and applied research questions.

-Heather Horst – RMIT University (Australia) – Heather Horst is the Director of the Digital Ethnography Research Centre, an Associate Professor (Research) and a Vice-Chancellor’s Senior Research Fellow in the School of Media and Communication at RMIT University.
+Heather Horst – University of Sydney (Australia) – Heather Horst is Professor in the Department of Media in Communications at the University of Sydney.
+Heather joined the Department in March 2017.
+Prior to this she was Professor in the School of Media and Communication and the Co-Founder of the Digital Ethnography Research Centre at RMIT University.
 She sits on the editorial board for New Media & Society, Mobile Media & Communication, Information Technologies & International Development, Journal of Legal Anthropology and Emerald Studies in Media and Communication.
 Her current research, supported by an ARC Discovery Grant, two ARC Linkage grants and the Smart Services CRC, explores transformations in the telecommunications industry and the emergence of new mobile media practices such as mobile money and locative media across the Asia-Pacific region.

 Cristóbal Cobo Romaní – Plan Ceibal (Uruguay) – Cristóbal Cobo (Phd) is a research fellow at the Oxford Internet Institute, University of Oxford, where he coordinates research on innovation, open knowledge initiatives and future of learning research projects.
 Currently he works on Internet Science and OportUnidad project (funded by European Commission).
 Cristobal has been distinguished by the British Council of Economic and Social Research (ESRC) and associate research fellow at the Centre on Skills, Knowledge and Organisational Performance, University of Oxford.
 He was Professor and director of Communication and New Technologies at the Latin American Faculty of Social Sciences, Mexico.
 He has served as external Evaluator for the Inter-American Development Bank; the National Science Foundation and MIT Press (US), International Labour Organization (UN), and the International Development Research Centre (Canada).
 Invited Expert for RAND EU in future trends on technology and education commissioned by the Bureau of European Policy Advisors (BEPA).
 Dr Cobo currently serves on the board of the Global Open Educational Resource (OER) Graduate Network.
 He has PhD “cum laudem” Communication Sciences at Universitat Autònoma de Barcelona.